 The application and the supporting documents must be submitted in full by 15 July each year.
 Applications submitted at a later date or supporting documents submitted at a later date that justify the application will not be considered.
 Likewise, reasons which only arise after that deadline cannot be considered under any circumstances.

 In the following cases, which are given as examples, an application for hardship can generally be granted.

-1. special health circumstances of the applicant which require immediate admission:
+1. Special health circumstances of the applicant which require immediate admission:

-1.1 Applicant who suffer from an illness with a tendency to aggravate, which in all probability will in future lead to the inability to cope with the stresses and strains of the studies (expert medical opinion).
+1.1 Applicant who suffers from an illness with a tendency to aggravate, which in all probability will in future lead to the inability to cope with the stresses and strains of the studies (expert medical opinion).

-1.2 Applicant who have to give up his or her previous studies or previous profession for health reasons; for these reasons, it is not possible for him or her to bridge the waiting period in a meaningful way (expert medical opinion)
+1.2 Applicant who had to give up his or her previous studies or previous profession for health reasons; for these reasons, it is not possible for him or her to bridge the waiting period in a meaningful way (expert medical opinion)

 1.3 Applicants who are physically disabled; due to their disability, they are either unable to perform any other reasonable activity until a study place is allocated or are unreasonably disadvantaged in relation to non-disabled applicants in the event of a further referral to the waiting period (expert medical opinion).
 Re numbers 1.1 - 1.3: The expert opinion should contain statements on the origin, severity, course and treatment options of the illness as well as a prognosis on the further course of the illness and should also be comprehensible to medical laypersons.
 Suitable additional proofs are, for example, the severely disabled person's pass, the notice of assessment by the pension office and the notice of withdrawal from service of the Bundeswehr.